urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 <a name="assumptions"></a>

 We can convert surveys into mathematical equations by creating 'detection histories'.
-These typically are formed as tables of '0's (no detection) and '1's (detection) where rows indicate sites and columns indicate repeate vistis.
+These typically are formed as tables of '0's (no species was detected) and '1's (a species was detected) where rows indicate sites and columns indicate repeat vistis.
 For example:

 <p float="center">
   <img src="./plots/det_hist.png" alt="Figure of two detection histories along with their mathematical counterparts" width="700" height="auto" />